microsoft/qlib/docs/component/data.rst

 ``Qlib`` has provided the script ``scripts/dump_bin.py`` to convert **any** data in CSV format into `.bin` files (``Qlib`` format) as long as they are in the correct format.

-Users can download the demo china-stock data in CSV format as follows for reference to the CSV format.
+Users can download the 1 day demo china-stock data in CSV format as follows for reference to the CSV format.

 .. code-block:: bash

     python scripts/get_data.py csv_data_cn --target_dir ~/.qlib/csv_data/cn_data

+For 1min demo, please refer to the script `here <https://github.com/microsoft/qlib/issues/434>`_.

 Users can also provide their own data in CSV format.
 However, the CSV data **must satisfies** following criterions: